 When we see Google talk about the properties of different entities, they often refer to those as entity attributes and often define them in key/value pairs.
 For instance, Abraham Lincoln has a height of 6’4″.
-Alphabet is a holding company with a headquarters in Mountain View, California.
+Alphabet is a holding company with headquarters in Mountain View, California.
 Paul Newman has blue eyes.
 Fortnite is a multiplayer game.

 Some online reviews are specifically about entities such as products, product creators, and/or product vendors.
 These reviews may contain information about those entity attributes that searchers may be interested in.
-A patent granted to Google this past week tells us that it may collect information about attributes of those entities from reviews that searchers may be interested in, and how they may do that.
+A patent granted to Google this past week tells us that it may collect information about entity attributes from reviews that searchers may be interested in, and how they may do that.
 This is important, because as the patent tells us:

 These types of user reviews may include information about entities that may not have been provided or generated, for instance, by the entities themselves.

 Information About Entities Attributes Go From Reviews to Google’s Index

 This process involving entity attributes may involve:

 (1) Identifying, based on a corpus of user queries, one or more categories of observed user interest;

 (2) Detecting, in one or more user reviews associated with a product, one or more segments of text related to the one or more categories of observed user interest;

 (3) And based on the detecting, indexing, in a searchable database, the product on the one or more categories of observed user interest.

 So. the search engine may look at the queries about an entity to identify what searchers may be interested in about those entities and use those queries to identify text in reviews that searchers may be interested in, and index that text so that searchers can find answers to the queries that they have about entities such as products, product manufacturers, and product vendors.